Strong Partitioning and a Machine Learning Approximation for Accelerating the Global Optimization of Nonconvex QCQPs: Strong partitioning for nonconvex QCQPs

-We use the bundle solver MPBNGC, which requires function and generalized gradient evaluations at points \mbox{$P \in \mathcal{P}_d$} during its algorithm~\citep[see][for details]{makela2003multiobjective}. {Each function evaluation $\underline{v}(P)$ necessitates solving an MILP, \eqref{eqn:piecewise_mccormick_mip_oa}.
-Under suitable assumptions, a generalized gradient $\partial \underline{v}(P)$ can be obtained by fixing variables~$Y$ to an optimal $Y$-solution of~\eqref{eqn:piecewise_mccormick_mip_oa} and computing a generalized gradient of the resulting LP, \eqref{eqn:piecewise_mccormick_mip_abstract_inner}.
-We formalize these details in Section~\ref{subsec:genlgrad}.} Before proceeding, we summarize the convergence guarantees of MPBNGC~\citep{makela2003multiobjective} below for completeness.
+We use the bundle solver MPBNGC, which requires function and generalized gradient evaluations at points \mbox{$\bfP \in \mathcal{P}_d$} during its algorithm~\citep[see][for details]{makela2003multiobjective}. {Each function evaluation $\underline{v}(\bfP)$ necessitates solving an MILP, \eqref{eqn:piecewise_mccormick_mip_oa}.
+Under suitable assumptions, a generalized gradient $\partial \underline{v}(\bfP)$ can be obtained by fixing variables~$\bfY$ to an optimal $\bfY$-solution of~\eqref{eqn:piecewise_mccormick_mip_oa} and computing a generalized gradient of the resulting LP, \eqref{eqn:piecewise_mccormick_mip_abstract_inner}.
+We formalize these details in Section~\ref{subsec:genlgrad}.} Section S.1 of the supplemental material summarizes the convergence guarantees of MPBNGC for completeness.